Have you heard of glutamine? Do you know what it does or why it’s important?

 Glutamine exists in two forms.
 There’s L-glutamine and there’s D-glutamine.
-Research suggests that L-glutamine helps the body carry out a variety of functions.
+Studies have shown that L-glutamine helps the body carry out a variety of functions.
 It can also help control certain symptoms caused by chronic disease.
 D-glutamine, on the other hand, does not seem to provide any essential functions in the human body.
 So even though the two forms of Glutamine are almost genetically identical, L-glutamine is the only one your body really needs.

-Some supplement products will list their glutamine as L-glutamine while others will simply list it as glutamine.
-Just know that they’re talking about the same thing.
+Some supplement products will list their glutamine as L-glutamine while others will simply list it as glutamine– both refer to the same thing.

-Glutamine is a nonessential amino acid, but that doesn’t mean it’s not important.
+Glutamine is considered a nonessential amino acid, but that doesn’t mean it’s not important.

 Glutamine: Uses, Side Effects, and Benefits